ohdongha/ohdongha.github.io/random.md

 # Random questions

 ___
+### 2022 Jun.

+- What are example stories of using ortholog group/pair information in a research, especially out of the plant kingdom?
+See [potentially relavent readings](relevant_3.md).

+___
 ### 2022 May

 - Many tools for inference of ortholog groups (and other applications) prefer or require a set of one 'primary' or representative gene model (=isoform) per each protein-coding gene locus, as input, to make the computation, and the interpretation of results, easier or feasible.